alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 		3. Click **Convert inherited permissions into explicit permissions on this object**
 		4. Click OK
 	13. Click OK to close the properties screen
-	> NOTE: We have only added Read and Execute permissions.
+	> Note: We have only added Read and Execute permissions.
 For certain projects, it may be necessary to add Write and Modify permissions to IUSR and IIS_USRS as well
 	14. You should now be able to access your Django application through http://localhost:85/model/ (replace 85 with whatever port you configured previously)
 	15. If everything is working, you can now move on to adding a custom hostname binding
-	> NOTE: KEEPApp has no static files, therefore static file configuration has been intentionally skipped
+	> Note: KEEPApp has no static files, therefore static file configuration has been intentionally skipped
 7. Adding a hostname binding
-	> NOTE: Proper DNS configuration is required to properly serve websites with custom hostname bindings.
+	> Note: Proper DNS configuration is required to properly serve websites with custom hostname bindings.
 We will be faking this by manually configuring our local hosts file.
 This will only work if we are accessing the site from the same machine it is being hosted on, proper DNS configuration will not be covered in this guide
 	1. Return to IIS Manager
 	2. Expand your server and the Sites folder
 	3. Right-click on your website in the left menu